Workers' Compensation Law

 The Department of Legal Specialization is not affiliated with any commercial preparation class and derives no financial benefit from any educational provider.
 The department provides this information solely for your convenience.

-If you have a physical, learning or mental disability, you may file a petition for testing accommodations when taking the legal specialist examination.
+If you have a physical, learning or mental disability, you may file a petition for testing accommodations when taking the Legal Specialist Examination.
+Though registration is not yet open for the Oct.
+24, 2017 Legal Specialist Examination, you are encouraged to apply early.
 The deadline for filing petitions is Oct.
-1, 2015 for this legal specialist examination.
+1, 2017.

 You may apply for testing accommodations prior to registering for the examination, but your seat at the examination will not be secured until you register for the examination above.
 Your application will be taken on a space available basis at that time, and the fee in effect at the time that the examination registration is received will apply.

-If you have passed the legal specialist examination, you are eligible to proceed to the next step in the certification process and to file your post-examination application immediately if you wish.
-You must file this application, or a request for an extension, by April 25, 2015.
-Request for extension should be sent to email@example.com.
-Requests for dates later than Jan.
-2017 cannot be entertained.
+If you have passed the Legal Specialist Examination, you are eligible to proceed to the next step in the certification process and to file your post-examination application immediately if you wish.
+You must file this application or a request for an extension by April 27, 2017 to firstname.lastname@example.org.
+Extensions cannot be granted beyond January 2019.

 What happens after the examination and what can you complete before the examination?